What is machine translation?

 Using Google Translate for automated translation

 Google Translate is much better in translating longer text with more sentences.
-However, it is not always able to translate text with application source code.
-In the example above the source code has been translated as well together with texts.
+However, it cannot always translate text with application source code.
+In the example above, the source code has been translated as well together with texts.
 Now it becomes:

 <div klasa="tekst-pogrubiony przycisk">Mój pogrubiony tekst</div>

-This may cause additional work for software teams, because every auto translated message must be adjusted by hand.
-Often SimpleLocalize is able to extract text from a message to prevent such situations.
+This may cause additional work for software teams because every auto-translated message must be adjusted manually.
+Often, SimpleLocalize can extract text from a message to prevent such situations.

 DeepL vs Google Translate